SilkLee/myCodes/README.md

 . `name`: The name of the project.
 This field specifies the project's name.
 . `version`: The version of the project.
 Used to identify the project's version.

+Here's a paragraph that will be visible.

+[This is a comment that will be hidden.]: #

+And here's another paragraph that's visible.